Frequently Asked Questions About Body Donation

 Only individuals on hospice care or close to passing need to call MedCure directly to become whole body donors.
 However, Donation Coordinators are available 24 hours a day to answer any questions about the registration and donation processes.

 If you are already a registered organ donor, you can still register to be a whole body donor.
 At the time of passing, priority will be given to transplant donation because of the ability to immediately save or change a life.
-In a few cases, MedCure can arrange for a donor to give to both a transplant program and MedCure’s whole body donation program.
-These decisions are made by a MedCure lab manager on a case-by-case basis at the time of passing.
+In most cases where organ transplant donation has occurred, MedCure will not be able to accommodate whole body donation.
 The one exception is eye or cornea donation, which never prevents whole body donation.

 Once a MedCure donor is accepted for final transportation, all donation-related expenses will be covered.
 This includes: